HenrySaldanha/AspNet.MassTransit.Sagas/README.md

 * Run the projects **PurchaseSaga**,**PurchaseSaga**,**ProductWorker** and **Api**.
 * Run the **/purchase** end point to start the saga
 * If you fill the **expirationDate** field with a value in the past, the saga will perform rollback during execution, if the value is in the future, the saga will end perfectly.

+* You can generate a .dot file with the saga diagram using the end point **/Saga/dot-file**

 ## Give a Star
 If you found this Implementation helpful or used it in your Projects, do give it a star.
 Thanks!